 Grainne has a BA (Hons) in Early Childhood Studies combined with almost 20 years of experience of working with children aged 0 to 11.
 For the past 7 years she has worked with young children & families in a family support role.
 Grainne has designed & delivered programmes for groups as well as one to one sessions, working in partnership with parents to help children to reach their full potential.
 She has delivered programmes such as “The Nurturing Programme” & “Cook it!”.
 Grainne has 3 fabulous children who, as she puts it, are her greatest achievement & she loves to spend time with them.
 Grainne also enjoys reading & baking & has recently taken up sewing.

-Amanda works between HERe NI and Cara-Friend.
-Amanda works on the gendered violence project supporting women who have experienced or at risk of sexual and domestic violence.
+Amanda works between HERe NI & The Rainbow Project as LGBT+ Mental Health Advocacy Officer.
 Amanda has a degree in Sociology.
 She is originally from Bellaghy but now lives in Belfast with her wife.

 Sally and her partner, Catherine, started Dykes With Babes, the first lesbian parenting group in Northern Ireland, in December 2000 and their 2 young sons were founder members.
 She has since worked on the Love Equality campaign and her Master’s research looked at school libraries in NI and how they support the information needs of their LGBT pupils.
 Sally works as a Librarian in Queen’s University Belfast and is the co-chair of the staff LGBT network, PRISM.